How to Convert HTML to PDF in Java

 """;

-try (OutputStream os = new FileOutputStream("output.pdf")) {
+try (OutputStream os = new FileOutputStream("invoice.pdf")) {

 PdfRendererBuilder builder = new PdfRendererBuilder();